Derikklok/Daredevills_CitizenGate/server/src/service-availability/README.md

 - **URL**: `/api/service-availability/service/:serviceId`
 - **Method**: `GET`
 - **URL Parameters**: `serviceId` - The ID of the government service
-- **Response**: An array of service availability objects for the specified service
+- **Response**: An array of service availability objects for the specified service, including service and department details
   ```json
   [
     {